 Swedish government woos voters with pre-election tax cuts

-STOCKHOLM (Reuters) - Sweden's center-right government bet on a new round of income tax cuts in its 2014 budget on Wednesday to boost growth and win it a third term in office in elections next year.
+STOCKHOLM (Reuters) - Sweden's center-right government bet on a new round of income tax cuts in its 2014 budget on Wednesday as it sought to win a third term in office in elections next year.

-The ruling four-party Alliance came to power in 2006 promising to shore up Sweden's welfare model by encouraging more people to work, mainly through income tax cuts.
-They made the same promises in 2010, when they were returned to power.
+The ruling four-party Alliance came to power in 2006 promising to shore-up Sweden's welfare model by encouraging more people to work, mainly through income tax cuts.
+They touted the same promises in 2010, when they were returned to power.

 But three years on, unemployment remains high, the economy is still sluggish and the government is lagging in the polls.

-Government debt, at around 36 percent of gross domestic product (GDP), is among the lowest of major countries in Europe, allowing room to stimulate the economy.
+Government debt, at around 36 percent of GDP, is among the lowest of major countries in Europe.

 The government hopes a fifth round of income tax cuts will be the trump card in the election, due by September 2014.